Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Pact of the Hourglass

-You can conjure a Pact Hourglass; a mystical timekeeping device in your hand at the end of a **:rest-short: Short** or **:rest-long: Long Rest**.
+You can conjure a *Pact Hourglass*; a mystical timekeeping device in your hand at the end of a **:rest-short: Short** or **:rest-long: Long Rest**.
 It takes the form of a timekeeping device of your choice, and it grants you the following benefits:

 **Initiative Bonus**{ .inl } So long you don't have the Surprised condition, you gain bonus to your **:d20-inv: Initiative**{.d20 } rolls equal to your spellcasting modifier (minimum of +1).